HITECHCRIME/HC_SG131/README.md

 leadin' home
 gonna puck it like a right up (pu- it laka raaayup)

-- like it up fam
+- light it up fam
-right out to the foreign lands lick'em from behind the glass
+right out to the foreign lands bragga to the xxxxx lick'em - behind the glass tease'em - still so crass appease them leave ya will at the stairs

 we will close the deals as we made them for ya tending the the herd will tire that's obvious